jonshiach/graphics-notes/_sources/_pages/03_Textures.md

 const texture2 = loadTexture(gl, "assets/crate.png");
 ```

-And add the following code after we bind the first texture.
+And add the following code in the `render()` function after we have cleared the frame buffer

 ```javascript
 gl.activeTexture(gl.TEXTURE1);